Database source XML configuration reference

 </Mapping>

-Provide a query string to use to extract the desired data from the table.
+Defines the object or query to use to extract data from the table.

 <Accessor type="object">Customers</Accessor>